Media and Entertainment Collection 2024 | Autodesk

 Create animated content with whichever tool is best suited for the task at hand.

-Model 3D assets and bring them to life with artist-friendly modelling, rigging and animation tools.
+Model 3D assets and bring them to life with artist-friendly modeling, rigging, and animation tools.

 Render immediate, professional-grade effects with interactive rendering.